Postgraduate Course

 • Sociology

-You may also be considered with a lower class degree, where you have at least three year’s relevant work experience in a field such as: Human Resource Management or Management (please provide your CV).
+You may also be considered with a lower class degree, where you have at least two year’s relevant work experience in a field such as: Human Resource Management or Management (please provide your CV).

-We will also consider candidates with a pass in a relevant CIPD Level 5 qualification, combined with two year’s relevant work experience in a field such as: Human Resource Management, Project Management or Management (please provide your CV).
+We will also consider candidates with a pass in a relevant CIPD Level 5 qualification, combined with two year’s relevant work experience in a field such as: Human Resource Management, Project Management or Management (please provide your CV)

 International & EU entry requirements